(866) 615-9507

 Posted on Tuesday, April 22nd, 2025 at 9:00 am

-Long Term Disability Surveillance By Insurance Companies ImageIf you filed for long-term disability (LTD) benefits in Pennsylvania, you might assume the insurance company will only use the evidence provided in your claim to determine your eligibility.
+Long Term Disability Surveillance By Insurance Companies ImageIf you filed for long-term disability (LTD) benefits in Pennsylvania, you might assume the insurance company will only use the evidence in your claim to determine your eligibility.
 This is not the case.
-Insurance companies regularly perform thorough investigations to determine whether claimants are eligible for benefits.
+Insurance companies regularly perform thorough investigations to determine whether claimants are eligible for benefits and legal options.
+They include using long-term disability surveillance to monitor your daily activities and look for inconsistencies between your reported limitations and what they observe.

-Surveillance can be part of these investigations and can continue even after your claim is accepted.
+Surveillance can be part of these investigations and continue after your claim is accepted.
 While you might not like the idea of an insurance company investigator surveilling you, this is a common practice, and understanding how it fits into the insurance claim system can help you better prepare for it.
+So, what is surveillance in disability insurance?
+It’s a tactic insurers use to monitor your daily activities.

 Why Do Insurance Companies Use Surveillance?